tjholm/multiboy/README.md

 Code for defining the backend is found [here](src/backend/)

-Code for deploying it to AWS can be found [here](https://github.com/nitrictech/nitric/tree/develop/cloud/aws)
+Code for AWS deployment can be found [here](https://github.com/nitrictech/nitric/tree/develop/cloud/aws)